Find basic instructions on how you can get prepared and take part in New Zealand ShakeOut.

 You can start your ShakeOut drill in whatever way works for you.
-Use a bell or whistle, play the New Zealand ShakeOut Announcement, shout “EARTHQUAKE DRILL” or tune in to our livestream.
+Use a bell, whistle or alarm, play the New Zealand ShakeOut Announcement over your PA system, shout “EARTHQUAKE DRILL” or tune in to our livestream.

 Drop, Cover and Hold for 30–60 seconds:

-While you are doing the drill, imagine that it is real and what might be happening around you.
-Think about what you might need to do before a real earthquake happens to help protect yourself.
+While you are doing the drill, take note of what might be happening around you in a real earthquake.
+Think about what you might need to do to prepare for a real earthquake.

 This New Zealand ShakeOut audio announcement can be used to facilitate your Drop Cover and Hold earthquake drill.
 Play it through a speaker or PA so everyone knows the correct action to take.

 If you are in a tsunami evacuation zone you should practise your evacuation route, or ‘tsunami hīkoi’.
 A tsunami hīkoi is a walk that takes you along your tsunami evacuation route either inland or towards high ground.Find out more